Mark Pieloch: Career

-In 1996, Pieloch founded Peak Nutrition Inc. He later sold the company in 2009.

-PalaTech Laboratories

-Pieloch incorporated PalaTech Laboratories in Nebraska in 1998, and sold the company in 2009.

-Pet Flavors

-Pieloch founded Pet Flavors in Dakota Dunes, South Dakota.
-In 2011, Pieloch then moved Pet Flavors Inc. to Melbourne, Florida. and renamed the company PF Inc.

-FlavorTek Inc

-In 2006, Pieloch founded FlavorTek Inc. in Oldsmar, Florida in 2006 and sold the company in 2010.

-Phycox Canine Soft Chews

-Pieloch founded Phycox Canine Soft Chews in 2008.
+Since then, he has operated and/or sold PSPC, Phycox, Peak Nutrition, PalaTech Laboratories, and FlavorTek.
+Pet Flavors (now known as PF Inc.) is his current venture.

+In 2016, he created the American Muscle Car Museum in Melbourne, Florida, to house his automobile collection.
+Featuring more than 400 cars, it is mainly used for charitable fundraising events and is otherwise not open to the public.

 Patents

-Mark Pieloch is named as an inventor or co-inventor on two patents.
-These are US patent #6780437, issued for coated potassium chloride granules and tablets, and US patent #7025965, issued for a method of use and dosage composition of bluegreen algae extract for inflammation in animals.
+Pieloch is named as an inventor or co-inventor on two patents.
+These are US patents 6780437, issued for coated potassium chloride granules and tablets, and 7025965, issued for a method of use and dosage composition of blue-green algae extract for inflammation in animals.